ochaniashish/hugo-try/content/publication/example/index.md

 ---
-title: 'News articles by Steven Russolillo from The Wall Street Journal'
+title: 'Distracted financial media: Evidence from cryptocurrency markets'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here